Skip to content

 How NOT to run your loyalty program

 You've already learned about the 5 do’s for building a successful loyalty program.
-This week we look at the other face of the medal: what should you avoid to make sure your loyalty campaign hits the mark?
+Now we look at the other face of the medal: what should you avoid to make sure your loyalty campaign hits the mark?
 Read on to find our 5 top don’ts:

 Don’t only reward transactions

-Loyalty does not need to be limited to purchases.
-Think about who your customers are and what motivates them, and try to engage them in different ways.
-Give points in exchange for actions that bring you benefits without costing your customers money: this can include writing reviews, interacting on social media or bringing in new customers.
-By rewarding customer referrals you simultaneously thank loyal users, gain new potential customers and get powerful word-of-mouth advertising for your brand.
+Loyalty should not be restricted solely to purchases.
+Take the time to understand your customers and what motivates them, then find innovative ways to engage them.
+Consider rewarding actions that benefit your business without costing your customers money, such as writing reviews, interacting on social media, or bringing in new customers.
+By showing appreciation to loyal customers through referrals, you not only gain new potential customers but also generate powerful word-of-mouth advertising for your brand.

 Don’t make it too hard to get a reward

-Set up a system of rewards which are enticing, but at the same time redeemable within a reasonable time frame.
-The whole point of setting up a loyalty program is to increase engagement and repeat business; no one will take part in your loyalty program if it is too complex, time-consuming, or if the rewards are not worth the effort.
-Marriott Rewards, the hotel chain’s loyalty club, was recently ranked top hotel program in the USA because it offers “relatively easy ways to earn free hotel nights and other benefits.”
-At the other end of the spectrum Beauty Insider, cosmetics chain Sephora’s loyalty program, is considered an example of how not to organize a loyalty scheme.
-The program requires customers to spend 100$ before they can redeem a reward – and even then, the gift is a measly sample-sized beauty product, the kind of item other cosmetic stores give away with every purchase.
-If you want to make customers loyal, be a Marriott, don’t be a Sephora.
+Establish a reward system that is not only enticing, but also allows customers to redeem their rewards within a reasonable timeframe.
+The ultimate goal of implementing a loyalty program is to foster engagement and encourage repeat business.
+If the program is too complicated, time-consuming, or the rewards are not perceived as valuable, customers will be less likely to participate.
+Marriott Rewards, the renowned hotel chain’s loyalty club, has earned the top ranking in the United States due to its "relatively easy ways to earn free hotel nights and other benefits."
+On the other hand, Beauty Insider, the loyalty program of cosmetics chain Sephora, serves as a cautionary example of how not to structure a loyalty scheme.
+Sephora's program requires customers to spend $100 before they can redeem a reward, and even then, the reward is a small sample-sized beauty product that is typically given away for free with every purchase at other cosmetic stores.
+To cultivate customer loyalty, strive to emulate Marriott rather than Sephora.

 Don’t limit the rewards to discounts and vouchers